-- Make sure the butter is soft, remove it from the refrigerator a few hours before baking.
-Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
-Grease and line two 20 cm/ 8 inches cake tins (I use springforms) with baking paper.
+- Preparations: Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
+Grease and line two 20 cm/ 8 inches cake tins (springforms) with baking paper.

-- Place the sponge ingredients in a bowl.
+- Mix sponge batter: Place the sponge ingredients in a bowl.
 Beat with an electric mixer until smooth.
 Divide the batter evenly between the two tins and level nicely.

-- Toast the flaked almonds in a pan until golden.
+- Almonds: Toast the flaked almonds in a pan until golden.
 Shake the pan often and transfer the almonds to a large plate as soon as they are roasted.
 Let cool completely.

 - If you live in the UK, you can use self-raising flour instead.
-In that case, only add 1 teaspoon baking powder to the batter.
+In that case, only add 1 teaspoon of baking powder to the batter.

-- Fresh, frozen, defrosted and drained or canned and drained cherries.
+- Fresh, frozen, defrosted, and drained or canned and drained cherries.
 If using defrosted or canned cherries, pat them dry with kitchen paper after chopping them, they tend to be wetter than fresh cherries.